linode/apl-docs/docs/apps/apps-overview.md

 sidebar_label: Apps Overview
 ---

-## Application Platform for Linode Kubernetes Engine integrated Applications
+## Application Platform for Linode Kubernetes Engine (LKE) integrated Applications

 Enable all the Kubernetes Applications you need with just one click!